Upcoming ‘Trove’ Update Introduces Crafting Tab, New Loot Collector On PlayStation 4, Xbox One

 An upcoming stability update for PlayStation 4 and Xbox One is scheduled to occur before the new Crafting tab and loot collector go live.
 Addressing the crashes on consoles is paramount before the game goes live.
 With these fixes and additions, Trove on console will be even closer to the voxel MMO’s official launch on those platforms.

-[Image by Trion Worlds]
+[Featured Image by Trion Worlds]